 Most Fruits (Including Avocados)

 Surprisingly, most fruits can go either way.
 Apricots, avocados, star fruit, cantaloupe, honeydew melon, kiwis, mangoes, papayas, peaches, nectarines, plums, and pears can all be stored on the counter or in the fridge.
 However, they won’t ripen in the fridge, so we recommend storing them on the counter until they’re ripe, then moving them to the fridge if you’re not ready to eat them yet.
 If you use them as soon as they’re ripe, there’s no need to put them in the fridge at all.
-Storing fruit in the fridge won’t make it last forever—in most cases, it’ll buy you a couple of extra days to make that avocado toast or peach pie.
+Storing fruit in the fridge won’t make it last forever.
+In most cases, it’ll buy you a couple of extra days to make that avocado toast or peach crisp.

 Produce to Keep in the Fridge

 Skip the counter.
 These fruits and veggies will stay fresh and last longer if you keep them in the fridge:

 - Root Vegetables (Turnips, Rutabagas, Parsnips)

 - Summer Squash/Zucchini